Christ Church Cathedral

 Guided Tours of the Cathedral

 Guided tours of the cathedral are led by an English-speaking guide and are perfect for those who want to learn as much as they can about our beautiful and historic building.
-Guided tours last approximately 45 minutes and include the nave, crypt and a visit to our belfry, where you can try your hand at ringing the famous Christ Church bells.
+Last approximately 45 minutes and include the nave, crypt and a visit to our belfry, where you can try your hand at ringing the famous Christ Church bells.
 Please note only children aged 12 years and over may access the belfry.